Skincare

 PIH usually responds best to time, gentle skin-barrier support, and consistent sun protection.
 For persistent PIH, prescription-strength topical regimens can help speed the fading process.
 Procedures can be introduced carefully once inflammation has fully resolved — but rushing them risks re-triggering the inflammatory response that caused the PIH in the first place, and in Yuma's UV environment that risk is compounded.

 Every hyperpigmentation consultation at Enhance starts the same way: with a thorough assessment before any treatment is discussed.
-I want to understand what type of pigmentation you're dealing with, what's driven it, and what you've already tried.
+We want to understand what type of pigmentation you're dealing with, what's driven it, and what you've already tried.
 In practice, that means a detailed intake conversation, a visual assessment of distribution and border pattern, and — when the picture isn't clear — Wood's lamp or dermoscopic evaluation.
 That's not a formality; it's how we avoid applying a solution designed for one type of dark spot to a completely different underlying process.

 If you'd like to talk through what's driving your hyperpigmentation and what a first step might look like, schedule a consultation at Enhance Aesthetics & Wellness — call us at 928.370.4480.